Northlend Tundra

 Pomark

-Pomark is a young kingdom brought to life by the arrival of the Sanroko II, quickly establishing itself in the Tundra as a hotspot for treasure seekers and Tomb Dredgers.
-These ambitious adventurers converged on the newly founded Gravemines, seeking the tombs of ancient peoples from two thousand years ago and the Sun Ivory they were often buried with.
+Pomark is a young kingdom brought to life by the arrival of the Sanroko-II, quickly establishing itself in the Tundra as a hotspot for treasure seekers and tomb dredgers.
+These ambitious adventurers converged on the newly founded Gravemines, seeking the tombs of ancient peoples and the sun ivory they were often buried with.

 The Gravemines of Pomark

-The name Cenotaph is an ironic one, as this town was originally established as an outpost for local Tomb Dredgers to trade Sun Ivory.
-What began as a refugee camp for those fleeing the chaos of Pomark's famine has grown into a thriving settlement.
-As Pomark's slow death continued, many who were still willing to risk an encounter with the cannibalistic Zank Raiders have settled in Cenotaph, hoping to continue their work in the Gravemines.
+The name Headstone is an ironic one, as this town was originally established as an outpost for local tomb dredgers to trade sun ivory.
+What began as a refugee camp for those fleeing the chaos of Pomark's famine has grown into a thriving merchant camp.
+As Pomark's slow death continues, many who are still willing to risk an encounter with the cannibalistic Zank Raiders have settled in Headstone, hoping to continue their work in the Gravemines.

-Today, Cenotaph is a boomtown, attracting anyone seeking fortune or refuge.
-Despite lacking a formal station, the Sanroko-II still makes a stop here, pulling up outside the town to drop off Tomb Dredgers and take aboard any willing refugees before continuing its journey past the ruins of Pomark.
-The train’s presence is a lifeline for the town, offering a rare connection to the outside world beyond the Tundra.
+Today, Headstone is becoming a boomtown for tomb dredgers and anyone profiting off the ivory-rush.
+Despite lacking a formal station, the Sanroko-II still makes a stop here, pulling up outside the town to drop off tomb dredgers and take aboard any willing refugees before continuing its journey past the ruins of Pomark.
+The train’s presence is a lifeline for the town, offering a rare connection to the outside world beyond the tundra.